allan-jack/allan-jack/README.md

 # Hi there, I'm Jack 👋

-## I'm a Student, an Athlete, and a Winner
+## I'm a Student, an Athlete, and a Friend to All!

 - I am currently working towards my Master of Science in Business Analytics at the Brandeis International Business School
 - I’m currently learning everything